iangreenleaf/blog_house/_drafts/how-to-kill-your-grass.md

 Just about any digging tool can work, but the best is a standard square spade.
 You want to be able to give it a good kick to quickly chop through the turf.
-The flat edge is good for cutting straight lines to outline and divide it into manageable pieces.
+The flat edge is good for cutting sharp lines to outline and divide it into manageable pieces.
 Then you can angle it shallowly to chop underneath the roots and lever out chunks of sod.
 If you're looking to remove more soil, that's fine too, you can just dig deeper.